Eastpointe Housing Commission

-Eastpointe Housing Commission is a Public Housing Agency in Eastpointe, Michigan that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
-As of September 18th, 2019, Eastpointe Housing Commission has 1 waiting lists that are open now or opening soon.
+Eastpointe Housing Commission is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of July 9th, 2020, Eastpointe Housing Commission has 1 waiting lists that are open now or opening soon.

 The Senior Public Housing Waiting List is open indefinitely.

 Eastpointe Housing Commission serves Center Line, Clinton Township, Eastpointe, Fraser, Grosse Pointe, Grosse Pointe Farms, Grosse Pointe Woods, Harper Woods, Harrison Township, Roseville, St. Clair Shores, Sterling Heights and Warren.